stackevo/endpoint-draft/draft-trammell-whats-an-endpoint.md

 Changes in the Internet through several decades of development and deployment have complicated matters.
 Many servers now use load balancers, front-end compositors and back-end data stores as component network end points; some clients, especially in the case of IoT systems, are actually clusters of devices connected by a gateway.
-This draft aims to roposes a new, generalized definition of an endpoint, that recognizes those changes.
+This draft aims to proposes a new, generalized definition of an endpoint that recognizes those changes.
 It will then explore how it can be applied to understanding the architecture of the Internet.